SheeetFace/DroidCam-Motion-Detector-Desktop/README.md

 ![DroidCam Motion Detector Icon](https://res.cloudinary.com/dof771xd5/image/upload/v1734010889/DroidCamMotionDetector-git_jnntgb.png)

-🚨**Transform your smartphone into a motion detection and monitoring system with DroidCam Motion Detector!**🚨
+**Transform your smartphone into a motion detection and monitoring system with DroidCam Motion Detector!**

 Receive real-time alerts for any activity in your monitored area, and take full advantage of advanced features designed to provide seamless customization and integration.